yuki-sakakihara/yuki-sakakihara.github.io/invited_seminars.md

 ### School of Physics and Astronomy, Sun Yat-sen University, Zhuhai, Guangdong, China

 Pdf files are available only for group members.
-If you would like to access a file, I will ask the speaker for the permission.
+If you would like to access a file, please contact us.

 ### Kenichi Saikawa (Kanazawa University, Japan)
   - Date: 2022-xx-xx